cgwire/kitsu/docs/nft/README.md

 You can set automation with the **ready for** trigger.
 :::

-Now that we have change some asset state **Ready for**, we can see the result in the NFT Collection page.
+Now that we have changed some asset states to **Ready for**, we can see the result on the NFT Collection page.

-You can notice that some of the white box are now **Green**: all the assets cast in this NFT Collection are ready for this specific task.
+You can notice that some white boxes are now **Green**: all the assets cast in this NFT Collection are ready for this specific task.

 ![Asset Status](../img/getting-started/asset_status_box.png)